bcgov/wordpress/deployments/kustomize/README.md

   behavior: merge
   literals:
   - APP_DOMAIN=my-wordpress-url.com
-# The Secrets, please update all the secrets.
+# The Secrets, do not use these secrets in your deployment.
 secretGenerator:
 - name: wordpress-secrets
   type: Opaque